QGEP/docs/en/installation-guide/workstation.rst

 * Extract the file

-* If you leave the qgep_[language].qm files in the same directory as the qgep.qgs file and start QGIS with on of these languages, your qgep-project will be translated to that langue when you start the project.
+* If you leave the qgep_[language].qm files in the same directory as the qgep.qgs file and start QGIS with one of these languages, your qgep-project will be translated to that langue when you start the project.
 E.g. you start qgep.qgs with a QGIS Installation that is set to German, then the qgep.qgs project will appear in German.

 .. note:: You need to explicitly set the language in QGIS in settings.
 If QGIS is configured to take the system language, the QGEP translation is not loaded.